snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 Once these steps are completed, the influencer's Instagram account and Facebook page will be ready for whitelisting.
 As a top tip, brands can request access to pixels to help build custom audiences that match their target customer demographics for even better targeting.

-## How can brands get access to an influencer's TikTok profile for whitelisting?
 ## What is TikTok Whitelisting?
+## What Does Influencer Whitelisting on TikTok Look Like?
+## What Are the Requirements for Whitelisting on TikTok?
 ## How to do Influencer Whitelisting on TikTok

 ## Influencer whitelisting: A marketer’s secret weapon?